pablodecm/paper-inferno/paper/appendices.md

 # Sufficient Statistics for Mixture Models

-Let us consider the general problem of inference for two-component mixture problem , which is very common in scientific disciplines such as High Energy Physics.
+Let us consider the general problem of inference for two-component mixture problem, which is very common in scientific disciplines such as High Energy Physics.
-While their functional form will no be explicitly specified to keep the formulation general, one of the components will be denoted as signal
+While their functional form will not be explicitly specified to keep the formulation general, one of the components will be denoted as signal
 $f_s(\boldsymbol{x}| \boldsymbol{\theta})$ and the other as background
 $f_b(\boldsymbol{x} | \boldsymbol{\theta})$, where  $\boldsymbol{\theta}$ is